qouteall/immptl/docs/wiki/README.md

 # Home

-This wiki describes the latest version of Immersive Portals Mod (ImmPtl) Fabric version.
+This wiki describes the latest version of Immersive Portals Mod (ImmPtl).

 [This wiki on GitHub](https://github.com/qouteall/immptl)